ResidentTofu/simple_test/README.md

 # simple_test
-Just checking I can edit a text file safely
+Just checking I can edit a text file safely.
+This line is just following the tutorial.